 Located in a rural part of Cambridge, Ontario, the African Lion Safari is about an hour from Toronto and 1.5 hours from Niagara Falls.
 Note that depending on your source, the location may be given as - not Cambridge - but Hamilton or Flamborough.

 The route is marked clearly with blue Ontario attraction signage.

-Attractions: A lot of green space, farm land and conservation areas surround the African Lion Safari.
+- Other attractions: A lot of green space, farmland, and conservation areas surround the African Lion Safari.

-Some charming towns within 20 mins include Elora and Fergus - an artistic community famous for its 19th century architecture and preserved mill - and St. Jacobs Country - popular with tourists because of the hiking trails, strong Mennonite presence and artistic offerings.
+- Some charming towns within 20-minutes travel include Elora and Fergus - famous for 19th-century architecture and a preserved mill - and St. Jacobs Country - popular with tourists because of the hiking trails, strong Mennonite presence, and artistic offerings.

-The Donkey Sanctuary of Canada is a less touristy, quieter way to... observe animals roaming freely - in this case donkeys who have been rescued from abuse and/or neglect.
+- The Donkey Sanctuary of Canada is a less touristy, quieter way to observe animals roaming freely, namely, donkeys who have been rescued from abuse and/or neglect.